Generic Name: amiodarone hydrochloride

 Amiodarone can cause fetal harm when administered to a pregnant woman.
 Although amiodarone use during pregnancy is uncommon, there have been a small number of published reports of congenital goiter/hypothyroidism and hyperthyroidism associated with oral administration.
 Inform the patient of the potential hazard to the fetus if amiodarone is administered during pregnancy or if the patient becomes pregnant while taking amiodarone.

 Hypothyroidism has been reported in 2 to 4% of patients in most series, but in 8 to 10% in some series.
 This condition may be identified by relevant clinical sympotms and particularly by elevated serum TSH levels.
 In some clinically hypothyroid amiodarone-treated patients, free thyroxine index values may be normal.
 Manage hypothyroidism by reducing the amiodarone dose and considering the need for thyroid hormone supplement.
 However, therapy must be individualized, and it may be necessary to discontinue amiodarone in some patients.

 Perform close perioperative monitoring in patients undergoing general anesthesia who are on amiodarone therapy as they may be more sensitive to the myocardial depressant and conduction defects of halogenated inhalational anesthetics.

-Advise patients that most manufacturers of corneal refractive surgery devices contraindicate corneal refractive laser surgery in patients taking amiodarone.
+Advise patients that most manufacturers of corneal refractive laser surgery devices contraindicate corneal regreactive laser surgery in patiens taking amiodarone.